An optimization problem related to water artificial recirculation for controlling eutrophication: Numerical resolution of the control problem

 where $\phi^n$ represents an approximation to $\phi(t_n)$, and $\mathbf{X}^n_{-}(\mathbf{x})=\mathbf{X}(\mathbf{x},t_{n+1};t_{n})$ (i.e., the position at time $t_{n}$ of a particle that at time $t_{n+1}$ was located at point $\mathbf{x}$) is the solution of the following trajectory equation:

-approached by Euler scheme, that is, we consider the following approximation:
+approached by the Euler scheme, that is, we consider the following approximation (see further details, for instance, in \cite{cita1,cita2}):

-For the space discretization, we take a family of meshes $\tau_h$ for the domain $\Omega$ with characteristic size $h$ and, associated to this family of meshes, we define the following finite element spaces: \begin{itemize} \item $\mathbf{V}_h$ ($\mathbb{P}_{1b}$ FEM space) for the water velocity $\mathbf{v}$:
+For the space discretization, we take a family of meshes $\tau_h$ for the domain $\Omega$ with characteristic size $h$ and, associated to this family of meshes, we define the following finite element spaces (cf. Section 4.1 of \cite{girault1}): \begin{itemize} \item $\mathbf{V}_h$ ($\mathbb{P}_{1b}$ FEM space) for the water velocity $\mathbf{v}$:

 and, for the test functions and the adjoint state, the subspace:

 \item $M_h$ ($\mathbb{P}_1$ FEM space) for the water pressure $p$:

 \item $K_h$ ($\mathbb{P}_1$ FEM space) for the water temperature $\theta$: